 The ATCC will be required to follow best practices, guidelines, methodologies and technical guidance available through the UDP and other approved sources.

-The following table provides an overview of the key tasks to be conducted by the ATCC:
+Section 3, below, provides an overview of the Key Tasks to be conducted by the ATCC.

 3 Key Tasks